 Braking Systems - duel circuit brakes or single system with a working handbrake are required.

-Tyres - tyres must come from list 1a or 1b in the MSA Yearbook.
+Tyres - tyres must come from list 1a or 1b in the Motorsport UK Yearbook.

 Fuel - only 'pump fuel' is permitted.
 Octane boosters also may not be used.